Inria-Empenn/lesion-segmentation-challenge-miccai21/SUBMISSION_GUIDELINES.md

 If you decide to install Boutiques, you can verify that your descriptor is valid with the following command: `bosh validate your-method-descriptor.json`.

+## Send your descriptor to the VIP team

+Once you have built your image and your Boutiques descriptor is ready, you can send it via email to the VIP team at [vip-support@creatis.insa-lyon.fr](mailto:vip-support@creatis.insa-lyon.fr) (just join the json file and explain that you would like to add your method to VIP for the MSSeg challenge).
+Once the VIP team has installed your method on the platform, you will be able to execute it on the example data for testing purposes through [the VIP interface](https://vip.creatis.insa-lyon.fr/).
+You will have to carefully validate the results obtained on VIP with the testing data and report to the VIP team if you encounter any issues.

+That's it!
+You have successfully submitted your method to the MSSeg Challenge.
+Once all methods have been evaluation on all 60 patients of the test dataset, results will be published in a dedicated publication.

 ## (Optional) Publish your descriptor

 You can publish your descriptor on [Zenodo](https://zenodo.org/) and make your method available to others by following [the Boutiques tutorial](https://nbviewer.jupyter.org/github/boutiques/tutorial/blob/master/notebooks/boutiques-tutorial.ipynb).